singularityhub/sregistry/docs/_docs/install/server.md

 Since the container networking space is different from what the external Singularity client interacts with, we define them both here.
-If you deploy a minio server external to the docker-compose.yml, you can update both of these URLs to be the url to access it.
+If you deploy a minio server external to the docker compose.yml, you can update both of these URLs to be the url to access it.
 The number of minutes for the signed url to expire applies to single PUT (upload), GET (download), and upload Part (PUT) requests.
-Finally, the logs that you see with `docker-compose logs minio` are fairly limited, it's recommended to install the client [mc](https://docs.minio.io/docs/minio-client-quickstart-guide) to better inspect:
+Finally, the logs that you see with `docker compose logs minio` are fairly limited, it's recommended to install the client [mc](https://docs.minio.io/docs/minio-client-quickstart-guide) to better inspect: